-The techniques you learn in boxing provide you with self-defense skills you may never have had before.
+The techniques you learn in boxing provide you with self-defence skills you may never have had before.
 While we hope you never have to use them, it's always good to be prepared, and knowing the basics of boxing will have you feeling confident should you ever be in a situation you need to physically defend yourself.

 What do I need for boxing?